threnjen/boardgamegeek/README.md

 > We're also interested in improving our catalog's coverage, and increasing the total number of recommended items in the system to include less popular items.
 While improving rating diversity is part of future work, we can still evaluate coverage improvements as we add synthetic ratings.

-### The Cold Start Problem
+### The Recommender Model

+> Our final model uses accepted memory-based statistical methods to evaluate a user's local neighborhood and provide recommendations.
+Memory-based methods were far superior to Model-based methods in testing and evaluation.

+### Meeting our Objectives

+##### Plan for fast data acquisition and cleaning to allowing frequent system updates
+> The basic data update can be done in as little as 30 minutes a day via API and can be automated through the acquisition and cleaning steps.

+##### Deal with computational cost of recommendation system
+> Our end model is purely mathematical and requires no ongoing maintenance or model deployment.
+It does not use machine learning and instead uses statistical methods, allowing a user to receive a recommendation within seconds.

+##### Address Cold Start problem with a specific new user plan
-> We will address in common fashion with user questionnaire
+> Address in common fashion with user questionnaire
-   * Ask category questions for "What kind of board games do you like to play?”, allow multiple category selections
+- Ask category questions for "What kind of board games do you like to play?”, allow multiple category selections
-   * Select favorite mechanics, allow multiple selections
+- Select favorite mechanics, allow multiple selections
-   * Show a set of games in those categories and ask them to rate at least 5
+- Show a set of games in those categories and ask them to rate at least 5
-   * Generate synthetic ratings
+- Generate synthetic ratings
+- Generate recommendations

 > There was insufficient time to implement the cold start in this project, and it has become part of Future Work

-### Dealing with computational cost

-> Getting recommendations via Model is time consuming, and the user must be part of the system in order to produce recommendations.
-A plan must be in place to produce recommendations FAST for users.

-> Recommendations via statistical methods (Memory Method) are relatively quick.
-In general, the Memory method should be used for:
-- New Users
-- Users who have updated their profile

-> The machine learning model can be compiled and upated daily in about 30 minutes, and will produce recommendations for a user quickly.
+##### Overcome catalog coverage challenge using synthetic content-based data
+> Since synthetic ratings are produced from the content-based filter which does not care about game popularity, we bring additional catalog titles into our system, which are then passed to other users.

+##### Overcome the sparse matrix challenge using synthetic content-based data
+> In a synthetic system, all users have a minimum n ratings with which to locate neighbors.
+More matches are made and quality neighbors located.

+##### Overcome the BGG-specific challenge using synthetic content-based data
+> Synthetic data accounts for an bridges the gaps of similar-but-different content by adding ratings for these items to a user's profile.

 ## Future Work

-* Evaluate diversity in recommendations and retune content recommender to fit goals
+- The quality of the synthetic collaborative system is entirely dependent on the hand-tuned quality of the content-based system.
+Based on the preliminary improvements with the synthetic data, I am confident that with more tuning work on the content-based system I can further improve the quality to where Recall is also improved.

+- Then we need to find our sweet spot of synthetic ratings to recommendation time.
+Users want results fast, so we need to give those results while also having a quality system.
+In my example I synthesized data to 100 ratings, but we should check timing with 50, 75, etc. Again, this was simply a time issue where I ran out of time for further testing.

-* Next task - implement the cold start questionnaire
+- Our next task is to implement the cold start plan to integrate our new users.

-* Find the sweet spot of synthetic ratings for recommendation time
-* Set up on-the-fly implementation and daily model deployment
-* Deploy GUI
+- Finally, we will deploy our user GUI and the system will be usable.

 ## Presentation